What would help the global civic tech community to overcome common barriers to accessing quality information?

 You can find resources from this online event here, including minutes, a summary blog post, contributions from attendees, and the full recording.

-The purpose of this Action Lab is to use the information gathered at the above Surgery to discuss and decide on a piece of work that would be most useful to produce in order to help the global civic tech community address common challenges of accessing good quality information/data for their projects.
+The purpose of this Action Lab was to use the information gathered at the above Surgery to discuss and decide on a piece of work that would be most useful to produce in order to help the global civic tech community address common challenges of accessing good quality information/data for their projects.

 Common challenges identified at the Civic Tech Surgery were: